Alihh961/Spotify/readme.md

 - php bin/console --version => check the version of symfony
 - symfony open:local => open symfony project in the browser after starting it
 - symfony console cache:clear
-- symfony console make:controller "NameOfController"
+- symfony console make:controller "NameOfController" => create a controller
-- symfony console make:user => create an user
+- symfony console make:user => create an user (secured class)
+- symfony console security:hash-password "password"  => hashing password manually
+- composer require symfony/rate-limiter => we run this command when we want to specify login attempts
+- symfony console make:registration-form => creating a reg form
+- symfony console make:crud  => create a crud of a class

 * Hint to edit the class we try to create a class of the same name then it will propose to edit the class
-* We must install annotation for symfony project using composer require annotations
+* We must install annotation for symfone project using composer require annotations
+* ->add('dateOfRelease' , DateTimeType::class,["widget" => "single_text"] ==> change the format of view of date input